 - · Summary statistics: graphs and tables

 - Problem statistics per inputSolutionFile

 - Each solver configuration (ranked): easy to copy and paste.

-- · Benchmark information
+· Benchmark information

 The HTML report will use your default locale to format numbers.
-If you need to share the benchmark report with people from another country, you might want to overwrite the benchmarkReportLocale:
+If you share the benchmark report with people from another country, consider overwriting the locale accordingly: